This business of all these Democrats defending Romney and defending Bain, defending private equity.

 Told it before.

-It's very brief story.
+It's a very brief story.

-It was the fiftieth anniversary dinner for National Review, and they had a bunch of guests, wounded warriors from Walter Reed.
+And they had a bunch of guests, wounded warriors from Walter Reed.

 And I walked over to say hello.